 We are all eager to bring a four-legged friend into our family, but sometimes that eagerness can cost us.
 Puppy scams abound on the internet, luring people in with fake photos and listings in order to rob them of their money.
-It has always been a serious problem, but it has become even worse in recent months.
+It has always been a serious problem, but it has become even worse.
 According to the Better Business Bureau, puppy scams have skyrocketed in the wake of the coronavirus, and consumers need to be on the lookout for questionable listings.

 What is a puppy scam?